10 Online Scams You Need to Be Aware Of—and How to Avoid Them

 How it works: You get an email (or a text) from someone saying he’s been hired to kill you, or to kidnap a family member.
 He’ll insist you send a large amount of money to a certain email address in exchange for your safety.
 Usually, the email will also warn you against contacting the authorities.

 What’s really going on: There is no assassin.
 Somebody found your email address randomly (along with hundreds of others) and just wants your money.

 The big picture: Your first thought might be to wonder how anyone could possibly fall for this.
 But keep in mind that the first response of anyone who’s just been threatened with murder online is, most likely, to panic.
 Even scarier, many of these scams include the victim’s personal information, which is all too easy to access through social media.

-Avoidance maneuver: If you get one of these scary messages, the best thing to do is to ignore it.
+Avoidance manoeuvre: If you get one of these scary messages, the best thing to do is to ignore it.
 Responding to the scammer clues them in that they have reached a live account, and they’ll probably respond with more aggressive threats.
 No one wants that.
 Also, go ahead and contact the authorities; the better to stop the scammer in his tracks.
-To avoid being scammed, be careful about what you share on social media—there are some pieces of information you should definitely not be posting.
+To avoid being scammed, be careful about what you share on social media—and even what you store on your phone.

 Next, find out why you need to stop commenting on those viral Facebook memes.